datastax/dsbulk/manual/settings.md

 - **OpenSSL**: uses Netty's native support for OpenSSL

 Using OpenSSL provides better performance and generates less garbage.
 This is the recommended provider when using SSL.

-Follow these instructions to find out how to add this dependency: http://netty.io/wiki/forked-tomcat-native.html

 Default: **"None"**.